bsinou/pydia/sdk-openapi/README.md

 mv /tmp/forSwagger/pydia/sdk-openapi/src/main/kotlin/org/openapitools .
 ```

+We must then refactor the openapitools/infrastructure package to be back in our layers:
-- refactor in our package: we must rename package `org/openapitools/infrastructure` to `org/sinou/pydia/openapi/infrastructure`
+a.k.a from `org/openapitools/infrastructure` to `org/sinou/pydia/openapi/infrastructure`

+To do so:

+- remove org/sinou/pydia/openapi/infrastructure
+- delete compiled code under sdk-openapi/bin/main, or it block the refactoring
+- launch the refactor via click in the IDE